Andrianos-Mastrokolias/Campus-Food-Ordering-Platform/docs/user-stories.md

 5B.
 As an admin, I want the system to create a shop number once a vendor is accepted, so that each approved shop has a unique identifier in the system.

+6A.
+As a user, I want to select the student role after logging in so that I can immediately access the student homepage and platform features.

-6. As a student, I want my placed orders to be linked to the correct vendor and tracked through the system, so that the platform works as one connected ordering system.
+6B.
+As a user, I want to select the vendor role after logging in so that I can complete the vendor registration process and gain access to vendor features once approved.

+6C.
+As a user, I want to select admin role after logging in so that I can complete and submit the admin application form and gain admin privileges once approved.